 How to keep children and young people safe

 Child abuse is preventable, and all adults have a responsibility to help protect children and young people.
-The safety of children and young people should always be a priority and this means listening to children and young people, and valuing their views, experiences and participation.
+The safety of children and young people should always be a priority.
+This means listening to children and young people, and valuing their views, experiences and participation.

 We all have a role to play